 There is no doubt that you have encountered a few marketing channel-related jargon.
 Each has some merit in its own right.
 But, each is a progression toward sophistication.
 Omnichannel Marketing is the gold standard of the three and requires the highest levels of sophistication and coordination.

 Multichannel marketing is the simple use of multiple channels in your marketing.
 Maybe a business will send a monthly newsletter to all their email contacts, post weekly on Facebook, and maybe do a direct-mail campaign for their big, yearly sale(s).
-Many small businesses are stuck at this juncture as they have very little strategy in regards to how different channels play into their marketing.
+Many small businesses are stuck at this juncture as they have very little strategy in regard to how different channels play into their marketing.

 Cross-channel marketing is another level of sophistication where there is a continuous strategy employed from channel to channel.
 An example of this would be a business gearing up for Black Friday.
 They have their Black Friday ads for Facebook, Instagram, and Pinterest coordinated.
 They have a custom landing page on their website that those campaigns funnel into.
-Lastly, a reminder or ‘thank you’ email are sent to those who signup or purchase from that landing page.
+Lastly, a reminder or ‘thank you’ email is sent to those who signup or purchase from that landing page.
 There is a level of coordination but as you’ll notice, the data only flows one way.
 Most entry-level marketing agencies and small internal teams get to this point.

 What would our Black Friday example look like, revamped for Omnichannel?
 The business runs the same ad campaigns that bring traffic to its Black Friday landing page.
 Only now, visitors who first bounced off the page get retargeted with a similar ad—on multiple ad channels— to get them back to the landing page.
 Other visitors who browsed the site but did not make a purchase were retargeted on social platforms or sent an email with a compelling additional 10% off their first purchase.
 Those who ended up purchasing at any point are removed from all other retargeting ad campaigns and instead are sent an email or SMS message asking them to refer a friend.